nonoahkim1/Bobst-Study-Room-Booker/README.md

 Note: You must change your device name in order for the program to work properly.
 You may choose to use different device name, but you must modify the device name in line ## of the code and change all the device names on all of the account you are using.

-# How to store user credentials (usernames and passwords).
+# User credentials (usernames and passwords).
+Store user credentials in "credentials.txt".

+credentials.txt
+abc123, Password123!
+abc123, Password123!
+...

 # How to automatically approve duo push notification.
 1. Download android emulator.
 I used Genymotion for MacOS and Bluestack for Windows.